 Field service is one of the most successful applications of IoT and it is already generating valuable results for companies.
-By utilizing sensors to monitor operational conditions, storing historical and real-time data in the cloud and performing analytics, predictive maintenance makes it possible to service equipment based on actual wear and tear instead of scheduled preventive maintenance.
+By utilizing sensors to monitor operational conditions, storing historical and real-time data in the cloud and performing analytics, predictive maintenance KPIs make it possible to service equipment based on actual wear and tear instead of scheduled preventive maintenance.
 The end result is increased productivity, profitability and improved employee safety.

 Both government and consulting firms concur that predictive maintenance can unleash substantial equipment and field technician productivity in field service.
 McKinsey estimates a 10 percent reduction in annual maintenance costs and a 20 percent reduction in downtime with a 25 percent reduction in inspection costs for AI-driven predictive maintenance models.

 UPS claims it has already saved millions of dollar by implementing a predictive maintenance to reduce breakdowns and extend the equipment life for their fleet of trucks.
 Managing over 100,000 vehicles globally they combine over 16 petabytes of data from engines to analyse the performance and condition of their vehicles.